 urs.ls.wisc.edu — This two-semester program is for students interested in exploring the nature of research, creative practice, and discovery, and approaching this in an interdisciplinary way: from natural science, to social science, to the arts and humanities.

 - This is a two-semester commitment.
-You must be willing to engage in research for entire year.
+You must be willing to engage in research and the seminar course for the entire year.

 - Most URS Scholars participate during their first year.
 A few spots are available to second-year students.